List of UK top-ten singles in 2025

-The 2024 Christmas number-one, "Last Christmas" by Wham!, originally released in 1984, remained at number-one for the first week of 2025, while in the second week of 2025, Gracie Abrams' "That's So True", which had spent five weeks at number-one in 2024, returned to the top spot for a further three weeks.
+The 2024 Christmas number-one, "Last Christmas" by Wham!, originally released in 1984, remained at number-one for the first week of 2025.
+The song later returned to number-one in December 2025, but was denied the Christmas number-one spot this time around by Kylie Minogue's "XMAS".
+In the second week of 2025, Gracie Abrams' "That's So True", which had spent five weeks at number-one in 2024, returned to the top spot for a further three weeks.
 The first new number-one single of the year was "Messy" by Lola Young.
-Overall, twelve different songs have peaked at number-one so far in 2025, with Chappell Roan (2) having the most songs hit that position.
+Overall, thirteen different songs peaked at number-one in 2025, with Chappell Roan (2) having the most songs hit that position.

 An asterisk (*) in the "Weeks in Top 10" column shows that the song is currently in the top 10.

 Background

 Multiple entries

-Eighty-nine singles have charted in the top 10 so far in 2025 (as of 27 November 2025, week ending) with seventy-four singles reaching their peak so far this year (including the re-entries "All I Want for Christmas Is You", "Rockin' Around the Christmas Tree", "Jingle Bell Rock", "Fairytale of New York" and "Santa Tell Me", which charted in previous years but reached peaks on their latest chart run).
+Ninety-three singles charted in the top 10 in 2025 with seventy singles reaching their peak this year (including the re-entries "All I Want for Christmas Is You", "Jingle Bell Rock", "Santa Tell Me" and "Underneath the Tree", which charted in previous years but reached peaks on their latest chart run).